wozhub/midi-ripper/README.md

 ## TODO

+- [x] Support for picking among default MIDI notes range
+- [ ] Give more feedback about the whole process
 - [ ] Platform agnostic temporary folder management
 - [x] Recording test to check input volume
 - [ ] Check for silence before the recording